 Diabetes is manageable, but even when glucose levels are under control diabetes greatly increases your risk of heart disease and stroke.
 In fact, most people with diabetes die from some form of heart or blood vessel disease.
 Heart disease and stroke are the No. 1 causes of death and disability among people with type 2 diabetes.

-If you’ve been diagnosed with type 2 diabetes, take the American Heart Association’s My Diabetes Health Assessment to better understand your risks.
-If your doctor says you need medications or insulin injections, it’s important to take them as prescribed.
+If you’ve been diagnosed with type 2 diabetes, and your doctor says you need medications or insulin injections, it’s important to take them as prescribed.

 A major risk factor for developing prediabetes or diabetes is being overweight or obese.
 “The more fat you have on board, the more likely you are to develop diabetes,” Dr. Eckel said.

 But even if you have a family history of the disease, type 2 diabetes may be delayed or controlled with diet and exercise, and even modest weight loss can make a difference.
 “The more weight you can lose, the better the outcome, but losing 5 percent, and keeping it off, can be effective at lowering glucose levels,” Dr. Eckel said.